© 2019 Ausmed Education Pty Ltd (ABN: 33 107 354 441)

 Are you feeling unhappy, stressed, and burnt out?
 Are you reluctant to go back to work after days off and questioning your commitment to your nursing career?
 Are you feeling guilty that you’ve used up all your sick leave for mental health days?
 Well, you are not alone!
 Take time out to attend this popular conference.
 Learn how to tackle stress, burnout, and compassion fatigue in nursing.
 Topics include:

-To provide nurses with strategies that will assist in reducing stress and burnout, increase personal wellness and job satisfaction, and also to enhance patient care.
+To provide nurses and midwives with knowledge and skills, to reduce stress and burnout and to increase personal wellness, job satisfaction, interaction with colleagues, and more positive workplaces, and to enhance patient care.